Slayer95/aura-bot/CLI.md

 - map explored: Reveals the entire map to players, allowing them to see all terrain but not enemy units or structures unless they have vision of them.
 - always visible: Grants players and observers full visibility of the entire map, including enemy units and structures, without the need for vision.

+## \`--speed <SPEED>\`

+This parameter sets the speed for the hosted game, determining how often the game updates.
+Slower settings make the gameplay more accessible, but are uncommon in competitive environments.

+**Options:**

+- slow: This is the most accesible setting for new players.
+- normal: This is the recommended setting for players new to real-time strategy games.
+- fast: This is the most competitive setting.
+It's also the default game speed.

 ## \`--owner <USER@SERVER>\`

 This parameter specifies the owner of the hosted game.
 The owner is typically the user who has